dart-lang/site-www/src/tools/pub/pubspec.md

 This is optional for your own personal packages, but if you intend to publish your package you must provide a description, which should be in English.
-The description should be relatively short&mdash;60 to 180 characters&mdash;and
+The description should be relatively short—60 to 180 characters—and
 tell a casual reader what they might want to know about your package.

 Think of the description as the sales pitch for your package.
 Users see it